Skip to main content

 Chlamydia is a relatively common kind of bacteria that can infect the reproductive system.
 It is spread by sexual contact.
 Women who are infected with chlamydia often have no symptoms and they may not know that they are infected at all unless they are tested during a pelvic exam.
 Chlamydia infection can cause pelvic inflammation, leading to infertility.

 Some studies have seen a higher risk of cervical cancer in women whose blood tests and cervical mucus showed evidence of past or current chlamydia infection.
-Certain studies show that the Chlamydia bacteria may help HPV grow and live on in the cervix which may increase the risk of cervical cancer.
+Certain studies show that the Chlamydia bacteria may help HPV grow in the cervix which may increase the risk of cervical cancer.

 Long-term use of oral contraceptives (birth control pills)